-- For your treatment you may need to change into hospital gowns or hospital pants. - Radiation therapists will keep your body covered as much as possible during treatment.
+- For your appointments you may need to change into hospital gowns. - Radiation therapists will keep your body covered as much as possible. - Please talk to the team if you feel we could do things differently to make you feel safe and calm.